shagunattri/site/content/blog/the-ai-security-paradox-why-thousands-of-zero-days.md

 ---
-title: "The AI Security Paradox: Why Thousands of Zero-Days"
+title: "The AI Security Paradox: Your Attack Surface Just Grew by Thousands of   Zero-Days"
 date: 2026-04-25
 description: ""
 author: